cburdine/materials-ml-workshop/MaterialsML/ml_intro/statistics_review.md

 :::{dropdown} Exercise 2: Fitting a Multivariate Normal Distribution:

-Generate a 2D dataset of 10,000 random points uniformly sampled within a rectangle of width $2$ and height $1$, where the lower lefthand corner of the rectangle is fixed at the origin.
+Generate a 2D dataset of 10,000 random points uniformly sampled within a rectangle of width $2$ and height $1$, where the lower left hand corner of the rectangle is fixed at the origin.
 You can generate uniform values on the interval $[a,b]$ using the [`np.random.uniform`](https://numpy.org/doc/stable/reference/random/generated/numpy.random.uniform.html) function in the numpy package.

 Fit this distribution to a multivariate normal distribution by computing the sample mean vector $\boldsymbol{\mu}$ and sample covariance matrix $\mathbf{\Sigma}$.
 You can do this with the [`np.mean`](https://numpy.org/doc/stable/reference/generated/numpy.mean.html) function and the [`np.cov`](https://numpy.org/doc/stable/reference/generated/numpy.cov.html) functions respectively (these are also contained in the `numpy` package).